neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-possible-this-is-how.md

 The right to vote is sacred.
 It's essential to live in a free society and to pick a winner on [The Voice](https://www.nbc.com/the-voice).
 Unfortunately, the right to vote is under attack worldwide, and bad actors have used tech to do it.
-Russia interfered with the Brexit referendum in the UK and with elections there, Ukraine, France, and famously here in the United States by hacking voting machines and voter registration databases and manipulating social media.
+Russia interfered with the Brexit referendum in the UK and with elections there, Ukraine, France, and famously here in the United States, even as I write this, by hacking voting machines and voter registration databases and manipulating social media.
 Also here in America, the state legislature in North Carolina used data science with "[surgical precision](https://www.nbcnews.com/politics/politics-news/north-carolina-judges-toss-maps-slam-gerrymandering-stinging-ruling-n1049411)" to rig state elections at the expense of voters' constitutional rights.
 North Carolina did it best, but it's a tactic exploited